📌 Quick Answer:

 Most US founders spend weeks researching India hiring before talking to anyone.
 You can skip most of that in one conversation with us.

-Why US Companies Choose an Employer of Record to Hire in India
+How US Companies Hire Employees in India

 When US founders think about hiring in India, the conversation usually starts with access to talent.